How Much Does it Cost to Rent a Car in New Zealand?

 You will be charged for your consumption of data on the go from NZ$20 for 1Gb to NZ$60 for 5Gb.

 Often overlooked when budgeting for a car or campervan rental in New Zealand, the fuel consumption of a vehicle is a core part of the expenses of a road trip.
 Gas prices have soared in the past few years reaching historical heights.
-For this reason, we suggest taking it in consideration seriously and looking at the average fuel consumption of the vehicle that you are planning to hire.
+For this reason, we suggest taking it into consideration seriously and looking at the average fuel consumption of the vehicle that you are planning to hire.

 A good rule of thumb for a fuel-efficient vehicle is to go for as small as possible and as new as possible.